gatsbyjs/gatsby/docs/docs/pixabay-source-plugin-tutorial.md

 ## Publishing a plugin

-Don't publish this particular plugin to `npm` or the Gatsby Plugin Library, because it's just a sample plugin for the tutorial.
-However, if you've built a local plugin for your project, and want to share it with others, `npm` allows you to publish your plugins.
-Check out the `npm` docs on [How to publish & update a package](https://docs.npmjs.com/getting-started/publishing-npm-packages) for more info.
+Don't publish this particular plugin to npm or the Gatsby Plugin Library, because it's just a sample plugin for the tutorial.
+However, if you've built a local plugin for your project, and want to share it with others, npm allows you to publish your plugins.
+Check out the npm docs on [How to publish & update a package](https://docs.npmjs.com/getting-started/publishing-npm-packages) for more info.

-> **NOTE:** Once you have published your plugin on `npm`, don't forget to edit your plugin's `package.json` file to include info about your plugin.
+> **NOTE:** Once you have published your plugin on npm, don't forget to edit your plugin's `package.json` file to include info about your plugin.
 If you'd like to publish a plugin to the [Gatsby plugin library](/plugins/) (please do!), please [follow these steps](/contributing/submit-to-plugin-library/).

 ## Summary